 > Big Bear's famous alpine lake, which offers fishing, all forms of boating, and other water sports.

-> The U.S. Forest Service Discovery Center, which offers various nature programs.
+> The U.S. Forest Service Discovery Center, which offers a variety of nature programs.

 > A truly remarkable animal park -- one of only two alpine zoos in the U.S. -- housing grizzlies, wood bison, cougars, timber wolves, eagles, and much more.

 > Big Bear Valley Museum.
-Although you are staying in one of the rarest historical homes in California, the museum has some great exhibits, including an example of a stamp mill which was used to crush gold ore in the era when this cabin was built.
+Although you're staying in one of the rarest historical homes in California, the museum has some great exhibits as well, including an example of a stamp mill which was used to crush gold ore in the era when this cabin was built.

-For those who want a wilderness adventure, the San Bernardino Mountains offer surprisingly spectacular terrain.
+The San Bernardino Mountains offer surprisingly spectacular terrain.
 While the Serranos have called these mountains home for many centuries, Europeans didn't venture into this rugged land till 165 years ago.
-It's one of the youngest mountain ranges in the world (in geological terms) with scores of steep, challenging peaks which stretch from the natural hot springs of Deep Creek in the west, to the huge Yucca forests in the east.
+It's one of the youngest mountain ranges in the world (in geological terms) and features scores of steep, challenging peaks, which stretch from the natural hot springs of Deep Creek in the west, to huge Yucca forests in the east.

-11,500-foot Mount San Gorgonio, named by Spanish missionaries in the early 17th century, sits at the center of America's first wilderness area.
+11,500-foot Mount San Gorgonio, named by Spanish missionaries in the early 17th century, is at the center of the first designated wilderness area in America.
 Also known as "Old Greyback," San Gorgonio and the 11 surrounding peaks over 10,000 feet are home to an extremely rare herd of bighorn sheep.

-The headwaters of the Santa Ana River offer several wild trout streams, accessible only by foot.
+The headwaters of the Santa Ana and Mojave rivers offer premier wild trout streams such as Bear Creek, accessible only by foot.

-Hundreds of miles of unpaved roads offer every type of off-road experience -- ranging from an easy drive to Pioneertown, to the most radical 4WD trails imaginable (11 Difficults, six Most Difficults).
+Hundreds of miles of unpaved National Forest roads offer every type of off-road experience -- ranging from an easy drive to Pioneertown, to the most radical 4WD trails imaginable (11 Difficults, six Most Difficults).
 The Cabin is right in the middle of the major routes.

-Dogs are welcome (we have a Lab and a mutt), and the spacious dog corral can be shared.
+Dogs are always welcome.
+We have a friendly Lab and Boxer mutt, and the spacious dog corral can be shared.
 However, we do ask guests to pay an added fee of $25 per pup per day.
 We recommend that you bring his/her favorite bed or blanket.
 It calms your pet, and helps us keep the fee as low as possible.

 Unfortunately, we can't accept cats.
 There are simply too many people who are allergic (including members of our family).

-There's a charcoal BBQ grill on the deck (we have self-lighting charcoal at cost if you need it).
-A gas BBQ is available at our home (1065 G Lane), which is about 200 feet from the Chalet.
+There's a charcoal BBQ grill on the Cabin porch, and we offer self-lighting charcoal for sale at cost.
+(No lighter fluid allowed!)
+A gas BBQ is available at our home (1065 G Lane), which is about 500 feet from the Chalet.